Monday 14 July 1941

 In the Army Group South sector, a Soviet counterattack at Zvyagol gains steam.
-OKH sends 25th Motorized Division and the SS Adolf Hitler Division to clear the Zvyagol/Zhitomir highway.
+OKH sends the 25th Motorized Division and the SS Adolf Hitler Division to clear the Zvyagol/Zhytomyr highway.
 This is an important conduit to III Corps further up the road, which already is under pressure itself and running low on ammunition.
 Elsewhere on the front, the heavy fighting at Berdichev is dying down, with 11th Army having taken 2000 casualties.
-Outside of Kiev, 13th Infantry Division cuts railroad lines into Kiev from the west and south.
+Outside of Kyiv, the 13th Infantry Division cuts railroad lines into Kyiv from the west and south.

 |Newsweek's 14 July 1941 cover story is "Moscow's Hope: Red Blasters vs. Panzers."
 Coincidentally, 14 July 1941 also is the day the Soviet Red Army first uses Katyusha rockets against the Wehrmacht.|